Python provides several methods for calculating the number of frames in a video.

 Total frames: 230

 The PyAV approach is accurate and supports various formats and codecs.
-However, it requires iterating over frames, which can be time-consuming.
-It also requires PyAV installation, which can be challenging due to dependencies on various operating systems.
+However, it requires iterating over frames, which can be a time-consuming process.
+It also requires the installation of PyAV, which can be challenging due to dependencies on various operating systems.

 It has a time complexity of O(n) where n is a frame through which it will iterate.